Sloane Stephens outlasts Heather Watson in 3 sets in Indian Wells opener

+Rogers and Stephens were joined by fellow American Madison Keys in advancing.
+Keys beat Kaia Kanepi, 6-0, 7-5.

-Stephens won 7 of 18 break points.
-She raced to a 5-0 lead in the third set before Watson held, then served out the win.
+Stephens won seven of 18 break points She raced to a 5-0 lead in the third set before Watson held, then served out the win.
 Watson had seven aces and seven double faults on the hard courts at the Indian Wells Tennis Garden.

-American Shelby Rogers, who upset top-ranked Ash Barty in the third round of the U.S. Open, was set to play Anhelina Kalinina of Ukraine in a night match.
-Americans Madison Brengle, Madison Keys and qualifier Alycia Parks also played later.
+Rogers upset top-ranked Ash Barty in the third round of the U.S. Open.

 Men’s main draw play begins Thursday.